 Here is the inside before and after of the hallway.
 This was constantly a dark area; you really notice the dark and light on the floor.
 The difference is incredible!
 The once cavernous stairway across from the window is flooded with light and the hall feels less like a tunnel.

-The rest of the new windows are Pella as well, but here is where the story takes a turn … not bad, just a turn which makes for a good lesson learned – to be continued in part 2 (up next week).
+The rest of the new windows are Pella as well, but here is where the story takes a turn … not bad, just a turn which makes for a good lesson learned – to be continued in Part 2.